feiyin0719/ComposeMarkdown/_posts/2025-09-23-compose-markdown.md

 ```

 **The Magic of Chunked Loading**:
-- 📊 **Smart Chunking**: Split large files into small chunks, parse on-demand
+- 📊 **Smart Chunking**: Split large files into small chunks, parsed on demand
 - 👀 **Viewport Optimization**: Only render content visible to users
-- 🔮 **Predictive Loading**: Intelligently preload based on scroll direction
+- 🔮 **Predictive Loading**: Smart preloading based on scroll direction
 - 💾 **Memory Friendly**: No more OOM worries, regardless of file size
-- ⚡ **Smooth Scrolling**: Built-in prefetch strategy, silky-smooth scrolling
+- ⚡ **Smooth Scrolling**: Built-in prefetch strategy, scrolling smooth as silk

-This design allows you to easily handle **any size** Markdown file, from a few KB README to hundreds of MB complete project documentation!
+This design lets you easily handle **arbitrarily large** Markdown files, from KB-sized READMEs to hundreds of MB complete project documentation!

 #### 3. 🏗️ **Modern Architecture** - 100% Jetpack Compose

-Say goodbye to hybrid development pain!
+Say goodbye to the pain of hybrid development!
 Compose Markdown is pure Compose implementation from start to finish:
-- 🎭 **State Management**: Smart caching with `remember` and `mutableStateOf`
+- 🎭 **State Management**: Smart caching using `remember` and `mutableStateOf`
-- 🔄 **Asynchronous Processing**: `LaunchedEffect` with coroutines, silky smooth
+- 🔄 **Asynchronous Processing**: `LaunchedEffect` with coroutines, smooth as silk
 - 🧩 **Modular Design**: Each component is an independent Composable, highly reusable

-## 🛠️ Quick Start, Instant Experience
+## 🛠️ Simple Getting Started, Immediate Experience

-### Basic Usage - 3 Lines of Code
+### Basic Usage - Done in 3 Lines of Code

 ```kotlin
 @Composable